eggheadio-projects/test-react-components-with-enzyme-and-jest/05-find-nodes-from-a-shallow-rendered-component.md

 ```
 Looking back at our terminal, we should see that the test passes. *To see this test fail, we can change '.App-intro' selector within the .find() method to something else*.

-Now we define a **search for a ul element** and **expect 3 child elements**.
-We can also change 'should contain 1 p element' to something more fitting, like 'should contain a ul element with 3 children li elements'.
+Now we define a **search for a ul element** and **expect 3 child elements**. *We can also change 'should contain 1 p element' to something more fitting, like 'should contain a ul element with 3 children li elements'*.
 ```js
 describe('<App />', () => {
   const wrapper = shallow(<App />)